Jeff09/Word-Sense-Disambiguation-/README.md

 # Word-Sense-Disambiguation-

-Word Sense Disambiguation with a Simplified Lesk WordNet lookup
+* The [Simplified Lesk algorithm](http://en.wikipedia.org/wiki/Lesk_algorithm) using WordNet as the lookup source.